top of page

 Discover countless opportunities available for students with disabilities.
 Connect with local resources, experts, and other families who share your journey.
 The event will be held on April 1, 2025, from 6PM-8PM, Largo High School.
 Register today!

 Families with children with intellectual and developmental disabilities will be introduced to multiple participating community organizations including employment support agencies, benefit specialists, provider agencies, community resources, and more.
+Click here for a list of organizations who are attending.
 Registration to attend the event is free.
 Register here

 The Prince George’s Provider Council envisions a community that empowers people with intellectual and developmental disabilities to live full, inclusive lives in the community of their choice through the shared responsibilities of public and private partnerships.